Rams901/Travel-predictor/README.md

 Dependencies:
 opencv-python
-you can dowload it using pip:
+you can dowload it using pip

 pip install opencv-python